reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

 {% include  share.html %}
 </p>

-- In RNA-seq gene expression data analysis, we come across various expression units such as RPM, RPKM, FPKM, and raw reads counts.
+- In RNA-seq gene expression data analysis, we come across various expression units such as RPM, RPKM, FPKM, TPM, TMM, and raw reads counts.
 - Most of the times it's difficult to understand the basic underlying  methodology to calculate these units from mapped sequence data.
 - I have seen a lot of posts of such normalization questions and their confusion among readers.
 Hence, I attempted here to explain these units in a much simpler way (avoided complex mathematical expressions).